I don't want to be the first one to complain that spring may actually, finally, be here.

 It's been a rough week in the news.
 The full week of rain doesn't help in the matter.
 As I was perusing some old files, I ran across an old blog post from Dec.
 31, 2008, a time when I was particularly stressed out, and got a glimpse of hope from the kindness of a stranger.
 I felt it was a good reminder that a small gesture can have a big impact, so I'm sharing it again:

-Here's the scene right before the holidays: The kids were terribly sick, and I also picked up the worst flu in the history of flus, nobody had slept in days, papers were piling up on my desk and EVERYONE was beyond cranky.
+worst flu in the history of flus, nobody had slept in days, papers were piling

-We trekked to the doctor’s office and left with numerous prescriptions for all and headed to the pharmacy.
-There our agonizing 40-minute wait
+office and left with numerous prescriptions for all and headed to the pharmacy.

 began.

-As we waited, we walked through the aisles to pick up a few small items in hopes of brightening our spirits.
-The kids picked fruit snacks and stickers and I opted for several products boasting promises to cover the black circles under my eyes.
+through the aisles to pick up a few small items in hopes of brightening our spirits.

-We approached the checkout counter with $100 of prescriptions and treats, and the woman behind the counter said she had a coupon for my cosmetics.
+checkout counter with $100 of prescriptions and treats, and the woman behind

 Now, I am a busy momw who is used to paying more for convenience.
 I have honestly spent more than five dollars for a gallon of milk at a gas station because I did not have time to run one more errand.
 And here is a woman who cuts coupons from the paper for other people as a hobby?
+That coupon saved me two bucks on my total bill.
+This may not sound like a big deal in most people’s world.
+However, that day at that moment, it was like winning the lottery.

 We left the pharmacy with medications, fruit snacks, stickers and cover-up products in hand.
 But thanks to the random kindness of this woman, we left with more than that.
 We left with a belief that we WOULD heal, we WOULD be healthy again, we WOULD sleep through the night once more, and my complexion WOULD return to normal.

-This inspiration made me promise to myself that, in 2009, no matter how small the deed, I would “pay it forward”— hopefully to a mom with puffy eyes and a few sick kids behind her.
+promise to myself that, in 2009, no matter how small the deed, I would “pay it

 Wednesday, April 17, 2013